 Academics:

-- Continue putting your best academic foot forward: Continue focusing on maintaining a strong GPA and challenging yourself, within reason, through demanding courses.
+- Continue putting your best academic foot forward: Continue focusing on maintaining a strong GPA and challenging yourself– within reason– through demanding courses.
 Don’t wait to seek help if you’re struggling.

 - Honors/AP Courses: Consider enrolling in honors or Advanced Placement (AP) courses if available, and if necessary, seek out AP tutoring assistance to help you do your best on AP tests.
 Scoring well on these tests can lead to college credit later on, so be sure to take them seriously.